earny-in/earny.in-Intern-Summer-2026/README.md

 This repository contains the work completed during the **Earny.in Summer Internship 2026**.

-Throughout the internship, interns solved GitHub issues, completed daily coding tasks, practiced Java and Python programming, collaborated using Git & GitHub, and improved their software development skills through mentor guidance.
+Throughout the internship, interns solved GitHub issues, completed daily coding tasks, practiced Java and Python programming languages, collaborated using Git & GitHub, and improved their software development skills through mentor guidance.

 The repository represents our learning journey, teamwork, and continuous improvement over the internship period.